-- 3.2 The key documents that set out the internal financial controls are: - Financial Regulations as set out in the Constitution - Scheme of Delegation as set out in the Constitution - Treasury Management Strategy, which is approved by the Authority each year which sets out the Annual Investment Strategy, Borrowing Strategy, and the Minimum Revenue Provision Statement - Treasury Management Practices which set out the detailed processes and practices to be followed in order to deliver the Treasury Management Strategy - 3.3 In addition to the above, there are a series of governance checks and controls carried out through the Finance and Human Resources teams to ensure financial systems are operating effectively.
-These are supported by periodic Internal and External Audit reviews and with the production of action plans where necessary to provide appropriate assurance to those charged with governance. - 3.4 Further assurance is now provided through His Majesty's Inspectorate of Constabularies and Fire & Rescue Services (HMICFRS), which carried out its most recent inspection of the Service in March 2023 with the report issued on 18th August 2023.
-The HMICFRS examines the Service's effectiveness, efficiency and how well it looks after its people.
-A full copy of the HMICFRS judgement criteria can be found on their website, and the previous four-tier system of graded judgements has now been extended to include and 'adequate' grade.
-It is designed to give the public information about how their local fire and rescue service is performing in several important areas, in a way that is comparable with other services across England.
-The high-level ratings of the Service are discussed below and the full inspection report is available on the HMICFRS website here.
+- 3.2 The key documents that set out the internal financial controls are: - Financial Regulations as set out in the Constitution. - Scheme of Delegation as set out in the Constitution. - Treasury Management Strategy, which is approved by the Authority each year which sets out the Annual Investment Strategy, Borrowing Strategy, and the Minimum Revenue Provision Statement - Treasury Management Practices which set out the detailed processes and practices to be followed in order to deliver the Treasury Management Strategy - 3.3 In addition to the above, there are a series of governance checks and controls carried out through the Finance and Human Resources teams to ensure financial systems are operating effectively.
+These are supported by periodic Internal and External Audit reviews and with the production of action plans where necessary to provide appropriate assurance to those charged with governance. - 4.
+Further assurance is provided through His Majesty's Inspectorate of Constabularies and Fire & Rescue Services (HMICFRS), which carried out its most recent inspection of Cheshire Fire and Rescue Service (CFRS) in March 2023.
+HMICFRS examine effectiveness, efficiency and how well a Service looks after its people.
+The HMICFRS judgement criteria is a five-tier system ranging from 'Inadequate' to 'Outstanding, and a full copy of this criteria can be found on the Inspectorates website.
+However, the inspection framework and criteria have been updated for the upcoming 2025-2027 programme, and this can be found here.
+CFRS will be inspected again in 2025/2026.
+The inspection programme is designed to give the public information about how their local fire and rescue service is performing in several key areas, in a way that is comparable to other services across England.
+The high-level ratings of CFRS are discussed below and the full 2023 inspection report is available on the HMICFRS website here.